MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-onedrive-integration.md

 ms.search.keywords: OneDrive, share, browser ms.date: 02/28/2022
 ms.author: jswymer
-ms.openlocfilehash: 7f630f8c13f692889f1d8526698d42633c42a4ee
+ms.openlocfilehash: c55abae59196d896b48a7b656e7fb7c4c7734fa8
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
+ms.sourcegitcommit: 2396dd27e7886918d59c5e8e13b8f7a39a97075d
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
+ms.lasthandoff: 09/16/2022
-ms.locfileid: "8514611"
+ms.locfileid: "9524558"
 ---
 # <a name="managing-onedrive-integration-with-business-central"></a>Managing OneDrive Integration with Business Central

-This article provides an overview of what an administrator can do to control OneDrive for Business integration with [!INCLUDE[prod_short](includes/prod_short.md)]. [!INCLUDE[prod_short](includes/prod_short.md)] online customers benefit from automatic integration, with no additional setup required to use these features.
+This article provides an overview of what an administrator can do to control OneDrive for Business integration with [!INCLUDE[prod_short](includes/prod_short.md)]. [!INCLUDE[prod_short](includes/prod_short.md)] online customers benefit from automatic integration, with no extra setup required to use these features.

-## <a name="minimum-requirements"></a>Minimum Requirements
+## <a name="minimum-requirements"></a>Minimum requirements

 * Each user must have a licence for [!INCLUDE[prod_short](includes/prod_short.md)] and OneDrive as part of a Microsoft 365 plan.
 * OneDrive must be set up for each user.